kbroman/BMI881_fall2022/homework1.md

 income group).
 Focus on the rates and intervals.
 The data are available in [`feigin2014_table1_mortality.csv`](assets/feigin2014_table1_mortality.csv).

 2. Discuss your design choices.
+(Why did you choose this particular graph?)

 3. How would you make a comprehensive graph that includes all of the information in the table?